hslr4/TTS/README.md

 ## 🐸Coqui.ai News
+** This fork adds support for quantization and TensorRT in xtts HiFiGAN decoder**

 - 📣 ⓍTTSv2 is here with 16 languages and better performance across the board.
 - 📣 ⓍTTS fine-tuning code is out.
 Check the [example recipes](https://github.com/coqui-ai/TTS/tree/dev/recipes/ljspeech).
 - 📣 ⓍTTS can now stream with <200ms latency.